Spiderman1013/HammyFit/README.md

 To get started with HammyFit, follow these steps:

-1. Fork the Project
+1. Clone the Project
-Fork this repository to your GitHub account by clicking the Fork button in the top-right corner.
+Clone this repository to your PC by running the following command:
-Clone your forked repository locally:
 ```
 https://github.com/Spiderman1013/HammyFit.git
 ```